 The authors conclude that moving forward, "A systems-based approach toward improvement of sex-based health care delivery necessitates prompt efforts to narrow sex-based health care delivery gap for women."
 They add that, "After identifying gaps in current health care, addressing those issues will require implementing system-level interventions to improve guideline-concordant practices among clinicians and medication adherence among patients."

 Lee MT, Mahtta D, Ramsey DJ, et al. JAMA Cardiol 2021;April 21:[Epub ahead of print].

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Geriatric Cardiology, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension
+Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Geriatric Cardiology, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension